tlk999/tingbot/README.md

 This is for SABnzb Status, it will display the status of your SABnzb just a basic display.

 Need to put your settings in the settings.json file needs IP, PORT and APIkey.

+Thanks to <a href='https://github.com/WhistleMaster/tingbot-apps'>WhistleMaster</a> whos this code is based off :)